desp-code/twitter-timer/timer-be/README.md

 # TwitterTimer

 This project tracks the time since a Twitter user's last tweet.
-This API exposes endpoints that will allow you to request the time since a last tweet, the timestamp of the last tweet, and the html of the last tweet.
+This API exposes endpoints that will allow you to request the time since a last tweet, the timestamp of the last tweet, the twiiter account handle, and the html of the last tweet.

 ## Configuration